Carrizozo volcanic field

 The Carrizozo volcanic field is a monogenetic volcanic field located in New Mexico, US.
-The volcanic field consists of two lava flows, the Broken Back flow and the Carrizozo lava flow (Carrizozo Malpais), the second youngest in New Mexico.
+The volcanic field consists of two lava flows, the Broken Back flow and the Carrizozo lava flow (Carrizozo Malpais).
 Both lava flows originated from groups of cinder cones.
 The Broken Back flow is approximately 16 km long and the Carrizozo, one of the largest in the world, is 68 km long, covering 328 km2 with a volume of 4.2 km3.

 Carrizozo Malpais

 The Carrizozo Malpais is the long dark streak across the bottom half of the image.
 The red arrowhead marks the location of Trinity site.
 Sierra Blanca is visible at lower right.
 The low ridge toward the top of the photo is the Oscura Mountains.
 Credit: NASA Astronaut photograph ISS008-E-5604, taken at an altitude of 193 mi.

 The Carrizozo Malpais is a large lava flow on the west side of Carrizozo, New Mexico, on the northern part of the Tularosa Basin between Sierra Blanca to the southeast and the Oscura Mountains to the west.

 The lava making up the flow came from Little Black Peak, about 10 mi north-northwest of Carrizozo.
 It reached about 40 mi south-southwest along the bottom of Tularosa Basin in two active flows.
 Initial age estimates ranged from 1,000 to 1,500 years ago, but recent cosmogenic dating techniques revealed the eruption date is 5200 ± 700 years ago.
 At their southern end, the lava flows are about 12 mi north of the dune fields of White Sands National Park.
 The Carrizozo Woman's Club helped protect this state area.

 The lava flow is composed of pāhoehoe lava that spread through lava tubes.
 The eruptions are estimated to have lasted about three decades, and the extent of the flow reflects this long eruptive duration rather than a high eruption rate.

 The Valley of Fires Recreation Area provides access to the Malpaís on its east edge, about 3 mi west of Carrizozo on U.S. Route 380.
 The highway has several scenic overlooks where it crosses the Malpaís.
 The entire extent of the flow can be seen from higher elevations to the east on U.S. Route 380.
 The Trinity site, the first atomic bomb's detonation site, is 20 mi northwest.